HaroldRobson/EncodeJune25/README.md

 - **Web Server:** Nginx
 - **Database:** PostgreSQL
 - **Containerization:** Docker & Docker Compose (Self Hosted on Debian)
+- **Vibe Coding** We used ACI's VibeOps platform in cursor to make the web pages.

 ## Project Structure